• Skip to primary navigation

 Rent a bike

-Just keep in mind that Easter Island is a completely isolated island in the middle of the Pacific and that “local” production is almost non-existent!
-Understand by this, that everything on the island has necessarily travelled at least 5h30 by plane or several days by boat to get there!
-Thus, quite logically, Food products are expensive, even very expensive for most fresh products!
+Food is probably the cost item where you can save the most!
+Don’t worry, I’m not going to suggest you eat only one meal a day or skip staying hydrated.
+Just keep in mind that Rapa Nui is a completely isolated island in the middle of the Pacific.
+As a result, local production is almost non-existent!
+This means that everything on the island has traveled at least 5.5 hours by plane or several days by boat to get there.
+So, it’s no surprise: food products are expensive, even very expensive, especially for most fresh produce!

 Cooking at the campsite